 New collaboration for green cemetery under way!

-The Green Cemetery Initiative is a new collaboration between Mount Grace Land Conservation Trust and the Green Burial Committee, a committee of the Funeral Consumers Alliances of Eastern and Western Massachusetts.
+The Green Cemetery Initiative is a new collaboration between Mount Grace Land Conservation Trust and Green Burial Massachusetts, a committee of the Funeral Consumers Alliance of Eastern Massachusetts and Western Massachusetts.
 The purpose of this innovative partnership is to establish Massachusetts’ first green cemetery open to all.

 Green burial meets a growing demand for alternatives to conventional burials in the United States, which are more expensive and have a considerable impact on the environment.
 By one estimate, each year we bury approximately 827,060 gallons of toxic embalming fluid, 104,272 tons of steel, 2700 tons of copper and bronze, 30-plus million board feet of hardwood, and 1,636,000 tons of reinforced concrete.

 Green or natural burials, in contrast, leave a legacy of harmony with nature.
 They offer a final resting place in a permanently protected natural setting, and provide those who choose it the opportunity to use their final act as a way to protect nature and the local landscape and inspire the next generation to make respectful use of it.

 While a small number of Massachusetts cemeteries do allow for natural burial, they are generally open only to residents of the city or town in which they are located.
 Currently, unless a person can be buried on family property, there are no other options available for those who want a natural burial.
 A green cemetery owned by Mount Grace would be non-denominational and available to anyone wishing to be buried without embalming and without a grave liner or vault.
 Coffins, if used, would be made of biodegradable materials; grave markers, if used, would be of local fieldstone.